 Vietnam's oblong shape makes the overland journey from Saigon to Hanoi a long one.
-Fortunately, there are plenty of interesting stops along the way to break up the long journey.
+Fortunately, there are plenty of exciting stops along the way to break up the long journey.
 Among other places, many people choose to stop off in Nha Trang for some beach time, Hue for some culture and history, and Hoi An for the pleasant vibe and beautiful setting.

 From Saigon to Hanoi by Bus

 Both daytime and sleeper-style, long-haul buses clog the highway between the north and south.
 While traveling by bus is incredibly cheap, chaotic road conditions provide less scenery and far less sleep than you would get on the train.

 Buses are also the slowest option for getting around.
 While they do provide some convenience -- many tourist companies will collect you right at your hotel and tickets are easy to book -- you'll spend hours waiting in Vietnam's terrible traffic to collect other passengers and get out of the city.
 Always add an hour or two to the estimated arrival time to compensate for rest stops and traffic.